akshansh2000/learn_ar_flutter/README.md

 flutter run
 ```

-**Note: Make sure to have the Flutter tool in your path before executing the above.
-Alternatively, if on Windows, you could use the included Flutter command line tool.**
+**Note**: Make sure to have the Flutter tool [in your path](https://flutter.dev/docs/get-started/install/linux#update-your-path) before executing the above.
+Alternatively, if on Windows, you could use the included **Flutter Console**.

 ### For Contributing